SAlexandru/XCore/README.md

 ## XCore
-Support for Software Analysis Tool Development
+Framework for Software Analysis Tool Development

 ## Copyright and license